Tenant Guide

 7. Electronic Signatures Are Legally Valid

 Many leases are now signed online.
-This is not like boilerplate “terms and conditions” fine print on many websites that you traditionally overlook.
+This is not like clicking through general website fine print that people often ignore.

-• Electronic signatures generally carry the same legal effect as handwritten (“wet”) signatures.
+• Electronic signatures generally carry the same legal effect as handwritten signatures.

 • Signing a lease electronically still creates a binding contract.